-Shoulder pain can affect anyone and make normal day-to-day activities such as washing your hair and even sleeping painful and uncomfortable.
-Shoulder pain can be the result of falls and injuries from car accidents.
+Shoulder pain can affect anyone and make normal day-to-day activities such as washing your hair or even sleeping painful and uncomfortable.
+Shoulder pain can be the result of falls and injuries, or from overuse.
 Age also increases the risk of developing shoulder pain due to accumulated wear and tear.
-The following activities and occupations increase your risk of developing shoulder pain.

 Bursitis occurs when the small fluid filled sacs in your shoulder joint become inflamed.
 Bursa are designed to prevent friction between bones, tendons and muscles in your shoulder joint.
 Bursitis is more common in the elderly but can affect anyone who overuses their shoulder joint.
 Shoulder pain caused by bursitis tends to come on gradually over weeks and even months and usually causes pain on the outside of the shoulder that can refer to your elbow, arm and wrist.
 The shoulder pain of bursitis can make it difficult to wash your hair, hang out washing or reach up into high cupboards.

 Thoracic outlet syndrome causes shoulder pain by compressing the nerves or blood vessels between your collar bone and your first rib, or under tight muscles of the neck or front of the shoulder.
 It causes neck as well as shoulder pain and often numbness and tingling in the outer three fingers.
 It can occur during pregnancy and poor posture such as being slumped or hunched for long periods at a desk increases your risk.
 Trauma and weightlifting can also cause the shoulder pain of thoracic outlet syndrome.